 Notes on these definitions:

 Note 1.
+Although the report of the Working Group clearly defines the term "Consumer" as "actual and potential Internet users and registrants", some members of the community believe that the correct term to use in all publications instead of "Consumer" should be "Internet User" and "Consumers" as "Internet Users" whether they are registrants or not.

-The Consumer Trust definition has two aspects:
+Note 2.
+The Consumer Trust definition has three aspects:

 First, Internet users need confidence in the reliability and accuracy of the resolution of domain names they reference in email addresses, apps, and web browsing.

 Second, registrants of domain names need confidence that the TLD registry they have selected will actually fulfill its proposed purpose and promises that drove their selection.
 For example, a bank that invests in moving its registrations to the .bank gTLD wants to be able to trust that .bank will honor its promise to allow only legitimate banks to hold domain names.
 The registrant will also trust that ICANN will hold the gTLD operator to its promises, ICANN policies, and any applicable national laws.

+Third, consumers need to have confidence in the efforts of registry operators and registrars to curtail abuse and to ensure respect for intellectual property rights, prevent fraud, crime, and other illegal conduct, as well as confidence that ICANN will enforce requirements imposed on Registry operators and Registrars to prevent these abuses.
+If consumers believe that new gTLDs are failing to prevent these abuses, then consumers will lose trust in the domain name system.